Colleges by Location

 Beyond academics, Illinois College offers a vibrant campus life with numerous student organizations, clubs, and athletic teams.
 From participating in Greek life to joining academic clubs or pursuing creative and performing arts, students have ample opportunities to explore their interests and develop leadership skills.
 The college's picturesque campus features state-of-the-art facilities, including a newly renovated library, science center, and athletic facilities, providing students with modern and comfortable spaces to learn and grow.
 Overall, Illinois College is dedicated to cultivating well-rounded individuals equipped with critical thinking skills, cultural competency, and a global perspective to thrive in an increasingly interconnected world.

 Illinois College is a private comprehensive higher education institution located in Jacksonville, IL.
-Its campus spans 62 acres.
-This institution follows a semester-based calendar.
-It has an acceptance rate of 80%.
-The freshman retention rate at Illinois College is 72.29% and the six-year graduation rate is 67%.
+This school uses a semester-based calendar.
+It has an acceptance rate of 78%.
+The freshman retention rate at Illinois College is 70.63% and the six-year graduation rate is 64%.

 Quick Facts